wind2008hxy/arc-theme/INSTALL.md

 ## Installing Arc from the source

-**Note:** Arc-theme has switched to [Meson](https://mesonbuild.com/) build system.
-The old GNU Autotools based build system is still present, and the old build documentation is available in [INSTALL.autotools.md](https://github.com/jnsh/arc-theme/blob/master/INSTALL.autotools.md), but it will be removed in future releases.
-Please open [an issue](https://github.com/jnsh/arc-theme/issues/new), if you have any problems with the new build system.

 #### Getting the source

 To get the source, either clone the git repository with e.g.